Gawker spent 9,000 words trying to justify its snarkiness. It failed.

 Scocca hates some things that Eggers has said in interviews.
 Dave Eggers is prickly.
 He responded to accusations of selling out by claiming he says yes to opportunities because “No is for pussies.”
 He used to be a critic and now says, “I wish I could take it all back because it came from a smelly and ignorant place in me, and spoke with a voice that was all rage and envy.”
 His implication is obviously that people who are currently critics write from that same place in that same voice.
 There’s plenty to critique here.
 Go for it, Tom!

-He doesn’t stick to the arguments, though.
+Scocca doesn’t stick to the arguments, though.
 He goes ad hominem.
 Eggers, the person, is “full of shit.”
 In fact, he loves shit so much that he sleeps on “bullshit-stuffed mattresses.”
 He is so thoroughly permeated by shit that Scocca is comfortable dumping on an Eggers movie he hasn’t seen and an Eggers book he hasn’t read “because God knows [Scocca’s] not reading or watching the whole thing.”
-The thing is, when you start attacking the person and the arguments, then it’s neither irrelevant nor smarmy to point out that Eggers is deeply involved in some great nonprofit work, or that a bad issue of the Believer is more substantive than the best month at Gawker.
+The thing is, when you start attacking the person rather than the arguments, then it’s neither irrelevant nor smarmy to point out that Eggers is deeply involved in some great nonprofit work, or that a bad issue of the Believer is more substantive than the best month at Gawker.
 Snark wants to choose the shards of reality that everyone gets to play with, and it calls you smarmy for bringing other toys to the playground.
 (Smarm does the same thing; snark is just no better about it.)
 Snark isn’t good at talking about complexity.
 Snark scavenges for individual quotes and incidents, sharpens them with snideness, and uses them to shiv three-dimensional people.
 Snark disapproves.

 Tom Scocca writes that smarm “is a kind of moral and ethical misdirection.”
 He’s right.
 The smarmy complain about “tone” to cover up their own nastiness.
 When Mitt Romney got caught writing off 47% of Americans as irredeemable, self-designated victims, he suggested that anyone who asked him about it was “focused on attacking a person rather than prescribing their own future and the things they’d like to do.”
 This is self-serving smarm at its grossest.